So there you are at a networking event or in a social situation, and someone asks you that dreaded question, So what do you do?

 The beauty of the Soft Referral Request is that it can be applied to a variety of situations in which you find yourself, some of which have absolutely nothing to do with business.
 It can help to grease the conversational wheels in your personal life as well.

-Compare the relationship implications of the following two questions:
+Compare the relationship implications of the following three conversational options:

-- Do you happen to have any thoughts about what we should do about whatever?
+- Do you happen to have any thoughts about what we should do about this something that affects both of us?

 - What have you decided about this something that affects both of us?